-- The Jury Attendant will then message the Clerk of Court to inform them that the jury has reached a verdict.
-The jurors will be asked to return to their allocated seats. - Once the jury has intimated that the verdict is ready the clerk should be facilitated to have a private discussion from a closed court room with the whole jury to ensure that they are clear that they do indeed have a verdict.
-Otherwise there is substantial room for error and confusion of a kind which clerks are very good at nipping in the bud. - On another but related point, it is known that juries sometimes ask clerks at this point to remind them of the procedure for delivering the verdict, which is entirely proper and saves the embarrassment of the spokesperson getting it wrong.
+• Once the jury has intimated that the verdict is ready the clerk should be facilitated to have a private discussion from a closed court room with the whole jury to ensure that they are clear that they do indeed have a verdict.
+Otherwise there is substantial room for error and confusion of a kind which clerks are very good at nipping in the bud.

+On another but related point, it is known that juries sometimes ask clerks at this point to remind them of the procedure for delivering the verdict, which is entirely proper and saves the embarrassment of the spokesperson getting it wrong.
 This should also be facilitated via a closed court communication between the clerk and the jury.

-Further considerations for Jurors
+Further considerations regarding jurors